 Atmospheric aerosols are important for a diverse range of issues including global climate change, acidification, regional and local scale air quality, and human health.
 The climate impact of aerosols is a result of direct radiative effects and indirect effects on cloud properties.
 Regional problems include potential impacts on human health and mortality and environmental impacts such as visibility impairment.
 Major sources of aerosols include urban/industrial emissions, smoke from biomass burning, secondary formation from gaseous aerosol precursors, sea salt and dust.
 Outstanding problems include determining the natural sources of aerosols and the organic fraction.

 Table 16.3 provides a list of aerosol parameters recommended for measurement in the GAW Programme.
-Comprehensive measurement guidelines for aerosol measurements are provided in WMO (2003b) and WMO (2011c), which are currently under review.
+Comprehensive measurement guidelines for aerosol measurements are provided in WMO (2016b) and WMO (2011).

 Table 16.3.
 List of comprehensive aerosol variables recommended for long-term measurements in the global network